mfelleisen/Bazaar/Common/README.md

 ## Common

-this component represents the common ontology of Bazaar players and the Bazaar gaming framework
+This component represents the common ontology of Bazaar players and the Bazaar gaming framework.

+The `player-interface` module serves as a facade interface for the entire module.
+It `provide`s a class signature for the referee to call on players, and it `provide`s access to all public building blocks needed to understand this building block, including the JSON messaging between the referee on the server and remote players on distant computers.

 ### Table of Content